-For years, broadcasters have trusted Optimod-FM 8500 to build audiences and ratings with its big, bold sound.
-Optimod-FM 5700 now offers the popular 8500 sound in a compact, cool-running 1U package at a more affordable price.
-The 5700i provides stereo enhancement, equalization, AGC, multiband compression, low-IM peak limiting, stereo encoding, and composite limiting – everything that you need to compete in your market.
+Our 5700i offers the proven OPTIMOD sound in a compact, cool-running 1U system at an affordable price.
+It provides stereo enhancement, equalization, AGC, multiband compression, low-IM peak limiting, stereo encoding, and composite limiting – everything that you need to compete in your market.

 The front-panel display includes a 2×40-character LCD and LED bargraphs that show all metering functions of the processing structure (Two-Band or Five-Band) in use.
 The metering is always visible while you are adjusting the processor.
 Navigation is by dedicated buttons, soft buttons (whose functions are context-sensitive), and a large rotary knob.